lzhshen/fibo_service/README.md

 ## Some thought about future work

-It could become a complex problem if this service should support real big parameter 'n' in Fibonacci(n), like number larger than 1 million or billion.
+It could become a complex problem if this service should support real big parameter 'n' in Fibonacci(n), like number larger than one billion.
 One of possible architecture to address this complex problem is shown in following diagram 1.

 ![Alt text](doc/fibonaci_service_architecture.png?raw=true "Fibonacci Rest Service Architecture")